ltelab/disdrodb/docs/source/metadata_archive.rst

    .. code:: bash

       export DISDRODB_BASE_DIR="<path_to_the>/disdrodb-data/DISDRODB"
-      disdrodb_check_metadata_archive_compliance
+      disdrodb_check_metadata_archive

    .. note::
-      The ``DISDRODB_BASE_DIR`` environment variable has to be specified only if the DISDRODB root directory had not been specified before.
+      The ``DISDRODB_BASE_DIR`` environment variable has to be specified only if the DISDRODB base directory has not been specified before in the DISDRODB configuration file.

 5. Commit your changes and push your branch to GitHub: